jmvsevilleja/nextjs-nestjs-mongodb/sample-data/import-instructions.md

 // Connect to your database
 use your_database_name

-// Import parent categories
-db.parentcategories.insertMany([
-  // Copy content from parent-categories.json
-])

-// Import categories
+// Import categories (both parent and child) db.categories.insertMany([
-db.categories.insertMany([
   // Copy content from categories.json
 ])